Alcohol addiction, substance abuse, heavy drinking and alcoholism are serious problems that affect millions of people.

 Alcohol is well-known to be a mitochondrial poison and a neurotoxin

-Women are physiologically more sensitive to alcohol than men because their bodies tend to have lower water and higher fat contents.
+Women are less able to metabolize alcohol.
+They are physiologically more sensitive to alcohol than men because their bodies tend to have lower water and higher fat contents.
 Alcohol abuse seems to have more serious long-term consequences for women, although excessive alcohol especially affects men, their brains, their memory, and their testosterone and estrogen levels through liver damage.
 Men who drink more than 36 grams of alcohol (or 2-1/2 drinks per day) increase memory loss by up to six years.

 The liver is an amazingly resilient organ that can handle abuse for years and seem fine until one day there’s serious damage that’s accumulated.